Creamy Southwest Chicken Soup for Instant Pot

 - Turn your Instant Pot on to the Saute mode.
 When it beeps, add the ghee/oil to the pot.

 - Sprinkle 1 teaspoon of the SPF seasoning on the chicken.
 Add the chicken to the pot and let it sit, undisturbed for 3-4 minutes, flip and sear the other side until golden brown.
 You don’t have to cook them all the way through.
 Remove the chicken from the pot and set aside.

 - Add the onion, carrots, celery, and bell peppers to the pot.
 Cook, stirring to scrape up any bits the chicken left behind.
-Put the chicken back in the pot with the green chiles, chicken broth, 1 teaspoon of SPF seasoning, and 1/2 teaspoon of salt.
+Put the chicken back in the pot with the green chiles, chicken broth, 1 Tablespoon of SPF seasoning, and 1/2 teaspoon of salt.
 Put the lid on the pot and seal, making sure the vent it set to “sealing”.